PiyushPawar17/coursemate-backend/docs/Models.md

 	// Will be list of ObjectIds of the users who upvoted upvotes?: [ObjectId];

-	// List of comments on the tutorial comments?: [
-		{
-			_id: ObjectId; // Mongo Id
-			comment: string; // Comment on the tutorial
-			commentedBy: string; // Name of the user
-			userId: ObjectId; // ObjectId of the user
-		}
-	];

 	// User that submitted the tutorial
 	submittedBy: {
 		name: string; // Name of the user